Where Biomimicry and WRR Meet

 The avid wing shooter knows that every now and then someone in the hunting party scores a double.
 Two birds with one or two shots in the same flurry is a cause for celebration, as it’s a rare thing!
-And such experiences naturally are more rare as the number goes up!
-But what has this to do with Biomimicry, and even more so, WRR?
+And such experiences naturally are more rare as the combo number goes up!
+But what does this have to do with Biomimicry, and even more so, Water Resource Recovery (WRR)?

-Today there are two huge challenges connected with lagoon based wastewater systems…phosphorus, and cold weather ammonia removal.
-Note that phosphorus is directly connected to the epidemic of harmful algae blooms occurring across the U.S., and Canada, particularly around and above the 40th parallel.
-And note that non-ionized ammonia is extremely toxic.
-It kills fish readily, yet most small lagoon systems see high levels, including multiples of ten or 15, being emitted from their systems during the cold months when the needed biological activity is reduced because of the cold.
+Today, lagoon-based wastewater systems face two huge challenges…excess phosphorus, and cold-weather ammonia removal.
+Note that phosphorus is directly connected to the epidemic of harmful algae blooms (HABs) occurring across the U.S., and Canada, particularly around and above the 40th parallel.
+Also note that non-ionized ammonia is extremely toxic.
+It kills fish readily, yet most small lagoon systems emit high levels, including multiples of ten or 15 during the cold months.
+In those months, the lower temperatures reduce the needed biological activity and slow ionization of ammonia.
 Today’s small community lagoon systems just aren’t handling it.
-And even with the current more relaxed political administration, new limits have been proposed by EPA to get these levels down.
+And even with the current relaxed political administration, the EPA has proposed new limits to get these levels down.

 There’s another challenge too.
 Microbeads of plastic are beginning to concentrate in certain waterways.
 Concentrations of microbeads occur just down watershed from small lagoon based wastewater facilities.
 Maybe big Water Resourse Recovery facilities too, but certainly the small ones spit these microbeads out.

-BioHaven floating islands are testing a Water Resource Recovery design that fixes all four of these challenges, a four for one.
+BioHaven floating islands are testing a Water Resource Recovery design that uses biomimicry to fix all four of these challenges.
+A four-for-one.
 Check this out:

-- Phosphorus can be tied up and harvested from BioHaven WRR systems in the form of landscape trees and native, forage fish, both of which have ready and commercial markets.
-Best of all, these appropriate forms of biota can be grown and harvested, that is removed from lagoon based wastewater systems, at levels that change the paradigm around lagoon based wastewater nutrient removal, because the scalability conundrum has been responded to…see #4.
+BioHaven WRR systems can tie up and harvest phosphorus in the form of landscape trees and native, forage fish.
+Conveniently, both of which have ready and commercial markets.
+Best of all, lagoon-based wastewater systems can grow (and remove) these appropriate forms of biota at levels that change the paradigm around nutrient removal, thus responding to the scalability conundrum…see #4.

-- Microplastics are essentially a form of TSS (total suspended solids).
-Testing around removal of TSS is being accomplished right now.
-(1.)
-A second test site is currently being prepped and should be up and running this winter.
-(2.)
-The BioHaven WRR system integrates solar power driven circulation/aeration in the form of BioHaven floating streambed.
-This design moves TSS into biofilm, where it is captured.
-Another elegant design that essentially mimics nature’s wetland effect!
+Essentially, microplastics fall under the classification of total suspended solids (TSS).
+Today, research is addressing removal of TSS and a second test site should be up and running this winter.
+However, our current design already has the right idea.
+The BioHaven WRR system integrates solar-power-driven circulation/aeration in the form of BioHaven floating streambed.
+This design moves, and captures TSS in biofilm.
+Another elegant design that essentially biomimics nature’s wetland effect!

-- Unlike any other small community lagoon wastewater design, Floating Island International’s WRR system projects to pay for itself.
-This means that the scalability issue associated with cold weather applications has been addressed.
+Unlike any other small community lagoon wastewater design, Floating Island International’s WRR system projects to pay for itself.
+In other words, it addresses the scalability issue common to cold-weather applications.
 Note, the system is not proven.
 Not yet.
-But if this design pays for itself, by what is essentially resource recovery…as the nutrients in lagoon based wastewater are cycled into landscape trees and forage fish, then the phosphorus and cold weather ammonia challenges have gone away!
+But if this design pays for itself, through resource recovery, then the phosphorus and cold weather ammonia challenges have gone away!